COVID-19 Claims 40 Lives, Infects 3,449 More People - UrduPoint

 Since the pandemic outbreak, a total of 619,259 cases were detected that also included the perished, recovered and under treatment COVID-19 patients so far, including AJK 11,377, Balochistan 19,290, GB 4,967, ICT 50,096, KP 77,972, Punjab 193,054 and Sindh 262,503.

 About 13,757 deaths were recorded in country since the eruption of the contagion.
-Around 4,473 perished in Sindh where four deaths occured in the hospital during past 24 hours.
+Around 4,473 perished in Sindh where four deaths occurred in the hospital during past 24 hours.

 A total of 9,691,087 corona tests have been conducted so far, while 631 hospitals are equipped with COVID facilities.
 Some 2,601 corona patients were admitted in hospitals across the country.